mrimadali/iOS-Github-Search-Client/README.md

 # Software Requirements:-
 1. Xcode 12 or later &<br>
-2. iOS 13 or later
+2. iOS 13 or later<br>
+3. Swift 5 and above